npanuhin/edu-JetBrains-Git-Conflict-Detector-2/README.md

 ### Prerequisites

 For accessing private repositories (not need for the demo):
-- GitHub API access token [generated here](https://github.com/settings/personal-access-tokens) with `Read` access to `Contents` and `Metadata` for the desired repository
+- GitHub API access token [generated here](https://github.com/settings/personal-access-tokens) with `Read` access to `Contents` for the desired repository

 ### Setup